 The TOZO NC7 have an okay battery performance.
 Though they have an advertised battery life of 10.5 hours, in our tests, they lasted for just over eight hours off of a single charge.
 However, battery life can vary depending on usage, so your experience may vary.
 You can also listen to audio through one bud while the other is charging, which is handy.

 The TOZO NC7 have fair Bluetooth connectivity.
 They don't support NFC pairing, and you can only pair them with one device at a time.
-Their latency with PCs is also too high to be suitable for gaming.
-However, they perform a bit better with iOS and Android devices, so you can watch videos from your phone without a noticeable delay.
-Keep in mind that some apps compensate for latency differently, so your real-world experience may vary.
+Their latency on PCs as well as on iOS and Android devices is also too high to be suitable for gaming.
+Keep in mind that some apps compensate for latency differently.

 These headphones can't be used with a wired connection.
 They come with a USB-C to USB-A cable, but it's just for charging the case.